Learning how to use transit is an important life skill with the power to change one’s life. Consider where you would be without basic transportation

 Old-School Tool: Printed System Map (Pop Quiz: How do you know if your printed map is current in a world of constant change?
 See the current brochure code list at rrmetro.org/services/local/maps-schedules.)

 New-School Tool: rrmetro.org Homepage Trip Planner

-Advanced: Get Step-by-Step Directions and/or Choose a Trip Date and Time at rrmetro.org/find-my-ride.
+Advanced: Get Step-by-Step Directions and/or Choose a Trip Date and Time under the Plan My Trip tab at rrmetro.org/find-my-ride.

 Make sure you select the Google Transit icon (it looks like a subway car on rails) to get step-by-step transit directions.
 Use the Google “Leave Now” dropdown menu to select a different date and time to plan trips happening in the future, when route patterns and schedules may be different than those of the current day of the week and time.

 New-School Tool: The rrmetrotrack.org website is the online version of the METROtrack real-time arrival information system.
 Use the live map to view up to three routes simultaneously.

 Old-School Tool: Printed Schedule Brochures (Pop Quiz: How do you know if your printed schedule is current in a world of constant change?
 See the current brochure code list at rrmetro.org/services/local/maps-schedules.)

 New-School Tool: Online Schedule Tables (Find them at rrmetro.org/find-my-ride.)

 What Is a Timepoint?